 It’s common knowledge that plenty of beverages are not good for your health.
 The excessive amounts of sugar, caffeine, or alcohol found in a lot of popular drinks have well-documented impacts on your body.
 However, you may not be aware of the immediate impacts that these beverages can have on your teeth.
-If you struggle with permanently stained teeth, we can help you with porcelain veneers in Winthrop Harbor, IL.
+If you struggle with permanently stained teeth, we can help you with dental cleanings in Winthrop Harbor, IL.
 Although not having perfectly white teeth is normal, the list of drinks that stain teeth goes beyond just your morning coffee.
 Below is a list of some common beverages and tips for enjoying them responsibly.

 Soda, Juice, and Energy Drinks